33 AI Task Extraction Statistics

 23. 39% of enterprise users applied AI-driven prioritization in 2024

-By 2024, 39% of enterprise users had adopted AI-driven prioritization and auto-scheduling features.
-This represents early majority adoption, with rapid growth expected as tools become more sophisticated and integrated.
+By 2024, 39% of enterprise users had picked up AI-driven prioritization and auto-scheduling features.
+That’s early-majority territory, and the number should climb fast as the tools get smarter and better integrated.

 24. 70% of projects fall short of their goals

-Research indicates that approximately 70% of projects fail to meet their stated objectives.
-While many factors contribute to project failure, missed tasks and poor communication consistently rank among the top causes.
-AI task extraction addresses both issues simultaneously.
+Research indicates that roughly 70% of projects fall short of their stated objectives.
+Plenty of things sink a project, but missed tasks and poor communication show up near the top of the list every time.
+AI task extraction handles both at once.

 Streamlining Business Operations with Workflow Automation